ries-lab/Accent/README.md

 Or

 2. Requires  [maven](https://maven.apache.org/).
-Compile the plugin yourself using the build script (Windows or macOS) :
+Compile the plugin yourself using the build script (Windows) :

    ```bash
    $ ./build-Win.sh